 Revised: Orig.
 2022 (as Charter Policy)

+Rev. 2024

-516 STUDENT MEDICATION
+516 STUDENT MEDICATION AND TELEHEALTH

 [NOTE: The necessary provisions for complying with Minnesota Statutes sections 121A.22(Administration of Drugs and Medicine), 121A.221 (Possession and Use of Asthma Inhalers by Asthmatic Students), and 121A.222 (Possession and Use of Nonprescription Pain Relievers by Secondary Students) are included in this policy.
 The statutes do not regulate administration of drugs and medicine for students aged 18 and over or other nonprescription medications.
 Please note that section 121A.22 does not require charter schools to apply the administration of medication rule to drugs or medicine used off school grounds, drugs or medicines used in connection with athletics or extra-curricular activities, and drugs and medicines that are used in connection with activities that occur before or after the regular school day.]